Anomalous bulk-edge correspondence of nonlinear Rice-Mele model: Anomalous eigenvalue's nonlinearity of nonlinear Rice-Mele Hamiltonian

-(iii) Eigenvalue's nonlinearity in a linear Hamiltonian as summarized in the third line of Table \ref{table1}: This scenario introduces a novel concept where the eigenvalues exhibit a state-variable-dependent nonlinearity.
-The eigenvalue equation is given by $\hat{H}_{\text{lin}}\Psi = \omega S(\omega)\Psi$, where $\omega$ is not a simple scalar but a function related to a parameter within the linear Hamiltonian $H_{\text{lin}}$.
-Remarkably, Ref. \cite{Isobe2024} has shown that when the nonlinearity is weak but finite, the topological edge states of the auxiliary eigenstates are topologically inherited as physical edge states.
+(iii) The eigenvalue's nonlinearity in a linear Hamiltonian as summarized in the third line of Table \ref{table1}: This scenario introduces a concept where the eigenvalues exhibit a state-variable-dependent nonlinearity.
+The eigenvalue equation is given by $\hat{H}_{\text{lin}}\Psi = \omega S(\omega)\Psi$.
+Here, the Hermitian matrix $H_{\text{lin}}$ and $S$ is the linear Hamiltonian and overlap matrix, respectively, $\Psi$ is the eigenvector.
+Note that the matrices $H_{\text{lin}}$ and $S$ may depend on the eigenvalue $\omega$, which is real.
+Remarkably, the authors of Ref. \cite{Isobe2024} showed that when the nonlinearity is weak but finite, the topological edge states of the auxiliary eigenstates are topologically inherited as physical edge states.
 This inheritance occurs when the auxiliary eigenvalues are monotonic with respect to the physical eigenvalues.
-This finding establishes a BEC in systems with eigenvalue nonlinearity, highlighting the profound implications of such nonlinearity on the topological properties of the system.
+This finding establishes a bulk-edge correspondence in systems with eigenvalue nonlinearity, highlighting the profound implications of such nonlinearity on the topological properties of the system.

-(iv) Anomalous eigenvalue's nonlinearity of nonlinear Hamiltonian in the fourth line of Table \ref{table1}: This scenario extends the concept of eigenvalue nonlinearity from linear Hamiltonians in Ref. \cite{Isobe2024} to their nonlinear counterparts, which is referred as the anomalous eigenvalue's nonlinearity of nonlinear Hamiltonian.
+(iv) The anomalous eigenvalue's nonlinearity of nonlinear Hamiltonian in the fourth line of Table \ref{table1}: This scenario extends the concept of eigenvalue nonlinearity from linear Hamiltonians in Ref. \cite{Isobe2024} to their nonlinear counterparts, which is referred to as the anomalous eigenvalue's nonlinearity of the nonlinear Hamiltonian.
 The definition given by $\hat{H}_{\text{non}}\Psi = \omega S(\omega) \Psi$ represents a generalization where the Hamiltonian is nonlinear.
+Unlike systems with only wavefunction nonlinearity (e.g., $g|\Psi_n|^2$), the anomalous case involves dual nonlinearity, both the Hamiltonian ($H_{\text{non}}$) and eigenvalues [$\omega S(\omega)$] depend on the state.
 This equation models systems with anharmonic potentials, where energy levels and wave functions are intricately intertwined in a nonlinear fashion, providing a richer framework for understanding quantum states.